Skip to main content

 A wellness program is considered voluntary only when employees face no requirement to participate or penalty for choosing not to.

-For a program to be considered a legitimate health initiative, it must be to promote health or prevent disease.
+For a program to be considered a legitimate health initiative, it must be reasonably designed to promote health or prevent disease.
 This means the program cannot be a disguised attempt to gather health information to predict future costs or shift insurance expenses to employees.

 A program that simply collects your health data without providing any feedback, follow-up, or advice to improve your well-being fails this test.
 It must have a clear and genuine purpose connected to improving employee health.
 The focus is on providing a benefit to you, the employee, not just a data-gathering opportunity for the employer.